gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Clarified attribute ordering for `resolvableConfigurations` reports

+Attribute disambiguation rules control the variant of a dependency selected by Gradle when:
-The `resolvableConfigurations` reporting task will now print the order that [attribute disambiguation rules](userguide/variant_attributes.html#sec:abm_disambiguation_rules) will be checked when resolving project dependencies.
-These rules are used if multiple variants of a dependency are available with different compatible values for a requested attribute, and no exact match.
-Disambiguation rules will be run on all attributes with multiple compatible matches in this order to select a single matching variant.
+- multiple variants of a dependency exist with different compatible values for a requested attribute
+- no variant exactly matches that attribute

+Attribute disambiguation rules select a single matching dependency variant in such cases.
+The `resolvableConfigurations` reporting task now prints the order of these rules.

+To learn more, see [attribute disambiguation rules](userguide/variant_attributes.html#sec:abm_disambiguation_rules).

 ```
 --------------------------------------------------